 1. Automate it.
 First, have your bank or credit union siphon off a small amount each payday.
 Next, learn to live on what’s left.
 Increase the amount slowly to give yourself time to adjust your spending.

 2. Bank your rewards.
 Switch to a cash rewards credit card and use it to pay for everything you can (but never more than you can pay off).
 Save the cash-back.

 3. Bank your raise.
-If you got one, you lucky dog.
-Here’s how: Pretend you didn’t get one, and keep on keeping on with your previous take-home pay.
+If you got one, fantastic.
+Now pretend you didn’t get one, and keep on keeping on with your previous take-home pay.
 Automate the rest into savings.